 - 1 teaspoon sea salt

-- Preheat oven to 400 degrees Fahrenheit.
+- Preheat the oven to 400 degrees Fahrenheit.
 Line a baking sheet (we love this one from Made-In) with parchment paper or a baking mat.
-Add Brussels sprouts to a large bowl with safflower oil, maple syrup, apple cider vinegar, and sea salt.
+Add Brussels sprouts to a large bowl with the safflower oil, maple syrup, apple cider vinegar, and sea salt.
 Toss until Brussels sprouts are thoroughly coated.